The statistics and sensitivity of axion wind detection with the homogeneous precession domain of superfluid helium-3: Dynamics of the HPD with an axion source

 where $M_{xy} = M_x + i M_y$, $B_{xy} = B_x + i B_y$, and $T_1$ is the characteristic relaxation time of the system.
 We will consider a system of total height $h$ with cross-sectional area $A$ with the magnetic field pointing in the $\hat z$ direction varying as

 and convention, we will take $\alpha > 0$ and $B_0 > 0$ to be the background magnetic field strength at $z = 0$.

 The equilibrium magnetization of the HPD system is given by

 where $\chi\sim 10^{-7}$ is the magnetic susceptibility for $^3$He~\cite{Wheatley_1975}, $\mathbb{F}$ is the fraction of the sample in the HPD phase, and $B$ is the field strength in the $\hat z$ direction at the location of the domain wall which separates the relaxed and precessing phases.
 For our geometry, the HPD fraction is $\mathbb{F} = z/h$ where $z$ is the position of the domain wall.
-The domain wall motion will then be to descend from the top of the container $z = h$ at $t = 0$ to $z = 0$ as $t\rightarrow\infty$.
+Assuming the initial transverse pulse is sufficient for the HPD to initially encompass the whole sample, the domain wall will descend from the top of the container $z = h$ at $t = 0$ to $z = 0$ as $t\rightarrow\infty$.
 Then we can write

 suggesting that the domain wall height $z$ is a natural variable to use in the Bloch equations.

 We choose the transverse magnetization phase $\theta$ as the other variable.
 As noted in Ref.~\cite{Gao:2022nuq}, since the HPD features a transverse and longitudinal magnetization that are locked together at the Leggett angle $\beta_0 = \cos^{-1}(-1/4) \approx 104^\circ$, $M_z$ and $M_{xy}$ do not evolve independently, and thus $z$ and $\theta$ are sufficient to fully characterize the evolution of the HPD.